-AOE's state plan reflects a larger "education recovery" planning initiative that was launched in January 2021.
-That initiative was developed through significant stakeholder input.
-For example, the AOE consulted regularly with superintendents, and its Secretary's Advisory Group through weekly meetings.
-A special education advisory group, formed to implement changes to Vermont's special education funding system, was consulted monthly.
-This consultation resulted in formal feedback from the chief disability advocacy organization in the state.
-The AOE also reviewed the state plan with the Vermont State Board of Education through its open meeting process.
-Additionally, the AOE posted the plan on its website and solicited statewide public comment.
+Finally, the AOE posted the plan on its website and actively solicited statewide public comment.
 The initial draft of this plan was shared with the General Assembly (GA) and the education policy committees received testimony on it.
 This resulted in the passage of a Vermont law which requires the AOE to submit the plan to the education policy committees of the legislature for their approval.